 Shoichiro Toyoda shaped Toyota Motor Co. into a global leader in product quality and engineering.
 Toyoda was born in 1925 in Nagoya, Japan.
 He graduated from Nagoya University in 1947 with a degree in engineering and joined Toyota Motor Co. in 1952.

 Toyoda earned the respect of his fellow employees by working alongside them in the engineering labs and on the factory floor.
-He quickly realized the positive correlation between superior assembly methods and product quality, and began training his workers using this principal to demonstrate their impact on customer satisfaction.
-Toyoda was named a Managing Director of the company in 1961 as a result of his efforts to improve product quality.
-He was later promoted to Senior Managing Director and made Executive Vice President in 1972.
-Toyoda would ultimately lead the merger between Toyota Motor Co.’s manufacturing and sales organizations in 1982, and was named the company’s first President.
+He quickly realized the positive correlation between superior assembly methods and product quality, and began training his workers using these principals to demonstrate their impact on customer satisfaction.
+Toyoda was named a managing director of the company in 1961 as a result of his efforts to improve product quality.
+He was later promoted to senior managing director and made executive vice president in 1972.
+Toyoda ultimately led the merger between Toyota Motor Co.’s manufacturing and sales organizations in 1982, and was named the company’s first president.

-Toyoda would Serve as chairman of Toyota Motor Co. from 1992–1999 as well as chairman of the Business Federation from 1994-1998.
+Toyoda served as chairman of Toyota Motor Co. from 1992 – 1999 as well as chairman of the Business Federation from 1994 – 1998.
 He was made an honorary chairman of Toyota Motor Co. in 1999.
-By building on the legacy and work of his descendants, Shoichiro Toyoda helped cement Toyota’s reputation as one of the most recognized and celebrated auto manufacturers in the world.
+Shoichiro Toyoda helped cement Toyota’s reputation as one of the most recognized and celebrated auto manufacturers in the world.